ellethee/argparseinator/docs/source/argparseinator.rst

 setup
 -----
-Is a list or tuple of functions that will be executed just before execute the command and has as parameter the ArgParseInator instance.
+A list or tuple of functions that will be executed just before executing the command, receives as parameter the ArgParseInator instance.

 .. code-block:: python